 - a.
-Develop the purpose, scope, governance, and membership of a permanent Active Transportation Advisory Board, and make its recommendations to the City Commission; - b.
-Consider walking and bicycling primarily as transportation; - Consider whether an Active Transportation Advisory Board would replace the Lawrence component of the Lawrence-Douglas County Bicycle Advisory Committee; - d.
-Consider how the governance of an Active Transportation Advisory Board would relate to the Traffic Safety Commission and the Public Transit Advisory Board; - e.
+Develop the purpose, scope, governance, and membership of a permanent

+Active Transportation Advisory Board, and make its recommendations to the City Commission: - b.
+Consider walking and bicycling primarily as transportation; - c.
+Consider whether an Active Transportation Advisory Board would replace the Lawrence component of the Lawrence-Douglas County Bicycle Advisory Committee: - d.
+Consider how the governance of an Active Transportation Advisory Board would relate to the Traffic Safety Commission and the Public Transit Advisory Board: - e.
 Consider how an Active Transportation Advisory Board would annually recommend budget source revenues and set priorities for funding allocations: - f.
-Review relevant research and data provided by City staff regarding bicycle-pedestrian history, policies, laws, funding, system gaps in bicycle lanes and sidewalks, current design guidelines, state of the art design guidelines, current bicycle lane and sidewalk maintenance practices, and best practices from other communities on full-time bicycle-pedestrian engineering staff; - g.
-Make funding recommendations for the 2015 "Non-motorized Transportation" CIP line item; - h.
-Review of history of City pedestrian and bicycle issues, including policies, laws, and funding; - i.
-Review best practices from other communities on pedestrian and bicycle issues;
+Review relevant research and data provided by City staff regarding bicyclepedestrian history, policies, laws, funding, system gaps in bicycle lanes and sidewalks, current design guidelines, state of the art design guidelines, current bicycle lane and sidewalk maintenance practices, and best practices from other communities on full-time bicycle-pedestrian engineering staff;